CARING FOR OUR DOGS

 Having each dog's bowls raised also provides ease of access to food and water which helps facilitate movement of food when traveling from the mouth to the stomach.
 Studies have also shown that consuming food from elevated dog bowls places less strain on the dog's neck, hips, shoulders and joints, which promotes better posture.

-Each of our dogs has their own wooden house that is lined with cozy straw in the winter.
+Each of our dogs has their own wooden house that has an insulated roof and is lined with cozy straw in the winter.
 This keeps them warm, dry and happy.
 The straw is changed regularly to ensure it is dry and lofty and keeping them as comfortable as possible.

 In the late spring we often find the dogs will dig out their straw as it's too warm, so at that point we completely clean out each house and replace the straw with wood shavings.
 Of course, no matter how cushy we make their houses, most of the dogs simply love being on top of their houses year round!
 Each house is elevated off the ground to keep the dogs warmer, dryer and more comfortable in all seasons.

-Our kennel is nestled among the pine trees with a good amount of shade, but in the heat of the summer each dog gets a tarp over their area to provide protection from the sun and to allow them to lie out comfortably even on rainy days.
+Our kennel a good amount of shade, but in the heat of the summer each dog gets a tarp over their area to provide protection from the sun and to allow them to lie out comfortably even on rainy days.

-Our dogs are staked out on 7 - 8' tethers giving them each 14-16' of living space.
-Their houses are spaced out enough to allow adequate personal space for each dog, but close enough that each of the dogs has up to 4 others they can reach to play and interact with at any given time.
+Each of their houses are spaced out enough to allow adequate personal space for each dog, but close enough that each of the dogs has up to 4 others they can reach to play and interact with at any given time.

 We are sometimes asked why we don't keep all of our dogs in pens and there is good reason behind it.
 Being staked out gives each dog their own space and also means more loving, touching, interaction and time spent with us when we are working and moving through the kennel.
 It also allows us to keep a close eye on food intake - and output!
 When dogs have their individual space, it's much easier to ensure each dog is eating all of their meals, as well as monitor poop which often is our first sign that something might not be right.